videomi/shotcut_web/roadmap.md

 -   Fix duration of GIF animations.
 Does this affect PNG and WebP as well?
 -   Turn off VUI - automatically and/or user toggle
 -   Add speed param to Encode > Codec
--   Add setting and command line option to set path for settings, presets, and database files for so-called portableapp.